 An active credit or debit card is required on file to register for Colorado School of Gymnastics programs.
 Credit/Debit card numbers are kept in a secure portal.
 Colorado School of Gymnastics offers a convenient auto-pay system which enables families to pay by the credit/debit card on file every session.
-CSG will bill the card on file on the first day of each session.
+CSG will bill the card on file on the first day of each month.

 Enrollment & Drop Policies

-Colorado School of Gymnastics is committed to offer what is best for each child in order for him or her to grow and feel successful.
+Colorado School of Gymnastics is committed to offering what is best for each child in order for him or her to grow and feel successful.
 Safety is our first priority, so coaches will assess the best class level to match your child’s ability and age.
 The recommendation will provide a safe learning environment, as well as an appropriate level of challenge for your gymnast.
 Each class level has a set list of skills that must be mastered before a coach recommends he/she advance to the next level.

 If your child is especially eager to advance, you have the option to enroll in more than one class per week.

 (Girls) A leotard allows for the best instruction possible, but is not required.
 If your child opts not to wear a leotard, a shirt that is long enough to be tucked in or tight enough not to go over their head when upside down is recommended.
 Elastic waistband bottoms are recommended.
 Jackets, zippers, buttons, hoods, baggy clothing, and socks should not be worn in the gym.

 No jewelry should be worn in the gym (stud earrings are permitted).